 For almost 50 years, this association focused on building the capacity of organizations that support at-risk individuals within their own communities.
 The nature of that support has changed as the ‘times have changed’, but the commitment and dedication has remained as strong as ever.
 We should never forget that when distress centres began suicide was a crime.
 Based on the Samaritan model of listening originally practiced in Britain, this active listening and befriending style of support has been extremely well accepted for the past half century.
 One of the core principles of our association and its member organizations over the years has been the dedication to insuring that no one suffers in silence.
 There is always a volunteer who is willing to listen, be empathic, help deescalate crises and offer referrals to supports in their community.

-People who are depressed, lonely, or facing addiction, financial or marital issues may find their problems overwhelming.
-Distress Centres offer a listening ear, letting struggling people know they are not alone.
-People with mental health issues need to feel connected to community resources and supported when their clinical help is not readily available.
-Crisis Lines provide support and referral.
+Our member organizations ensure that people who are depressed, lonely, facing addiction, financial, marital or mental health issues always find a listening ear and know they are not alone with their struggles.
+People with mental health issues need to feel connected to community resources and supported when their clinical help is not readily available, and our member organizations make sure they provide support and referrals.

 The nature of the ‘listening ear’ has changed with the significant change in methods of communication.
 Though contact through telephone continues to grow each year, an even greater area of growth has been addition of listening and supporting via chat and through text on mobile devices.
 Over the last five years since the province-wide program was conceived, through its pilot phase to today the need has grown exponentially.
 Individuals who would not reach out via the telephone are finding chat and text support helps keep them connected and safe.

 Distress and Crisis Ontario’s goals have been adjusted over the years, but in many ways have remained the same!